sassou5018/lyricfy/README.md

 # Small **NextJs** app that checks your currently playing track on spotify and returns the lyrics for it from genius.

-*Due to the way Spotify's API functions i need to pre-allow access from their dashboard.
-There is quite literally no efficient way to automate this so if you wanna give this a try just drop your email address.*
+_Due to the way Spotify's API functions i need to pre-allow access from their dashboard.
+There is quite literally no efficient way to automate this so if you wanna give this a try just drop your email address._

-~~Also genius's API isn't much better since they don't parse spaces " " in their request params so any song title or artist name with more 3 space separated words is broken and returns an error.~~ ***-This was fixed -***
+~~Also genius's API isn't much better since they don't parse spaces " " in their request params so any song title or artist name with more 3 space separated words is broken and returns an error.~~ **_-This was fixed -_**

-App server and ~~database~~(*database no longer needed*) server both hosted on ~~railway~~ Netlify u can check it all out from [here](lyricfy.benahmed.tech).
+App server and ~~database~~(_database no longer needed_) server both hosted on ~~railway~~ Netlify u can check it all out from [here](lyricfy.benahmed.tech).

-___
+---

 **TODO:**

- - [ ] Refresh Button Broken For Some Reason.
+-   [x] Refresh Button Broken For Some Reason.
 (Go back to index page and reauth with spotify to refresh your currently playing song)
 -   [ ] Play pause button no longer works.
 (Spotify updated their API)
 -   [ ] Player progress bar broken

 > I probably will never fix these.